Khalifa Haftar: War with Chad

-Opposition from the United States
+As Libyan opposition alongside the United States

 Gaddafi demanded Haftar's soldiers be returned to Libya, but the Americans arranged for them to fly to Zaire instead.
 There, half of his soldiers decided to return to Libya.
 In late 1987, Haftar and a group of officers aligned themselves with the National Front for the Salvation of Libya (NFSL), a U.S. supported opposition group.

 On 21 June 1988, he declared the establishment of the military wing of the NFSL, called the Libyan National Army under his leadership.
 When U.S. financial aid to Zaire was not forthcoming, Zaire expelled the remainder to Kenya.
 Kenya only provided temporary residence, and the CIA negotiated a settlement around 1990, enabling Haftar and 300 of his soldiers to move to the United States under the U.S. refugee programme.
 In fact, the end of the Cold War diminished Libya's geo-strategic relevance and the CIA funding program to Haftar's brigade was suspended.

 In March 1996, Haftar took part in a failed uprising against Gaddafi in the mountains of eastern Libya, before returning to the U.S.

 Haftar moved to suburban area outside Washington, D.C., living in Falls Church, Virginia until 2007.
-He then moved to Vienna, Virginia.
+He then moved to a five-bedroom house in Vienna, Virginia.
+He voted in Virginian elections in 2008 and 2009.
 From there, and mostly through his close contacts within the DIA / CIA, he consistently supported several attempts to topple and assassinate Gaddafi.
 He spelled his name "Hifter" in legal documents in the United States.

 Early role in the First Libyan Civil War

 In 2011, he returned to Libya at the onset of the Libyan Crisis, to support the anti-Gaddafi forces in the First Libyan Civil War.
 In March, a military spokesperson announced that Haftar had been appointed commander of the military, but the National Transitional Council denied this.
-By April, Abdul Fatah Younis held the role of commander-in-chief of the Armed Forces, Omar El-Hariri was serving as Younis's Chief of Staff, and Haftar had assumed the third most senior position as the commander of ground forces with the rank of lieutenant general.
+By April, Abdul Fatah Younis held the role of commander-in-chief of the Armed Forces, Omar El-Hariri was serving as Younis's Chief of Staff, and Haftar had assumed the third most senior position as the commander of ground forces with the rank of lieutenant-general.
 Younis was assassinated later that summer.

 On 17 November 2011, Haftar was chosen as the overall commander of the new Libyan Army due to his military experience and loyalty to the revolution that overthrew Gaddafi.